 Blarney Castle Tour is More Than Kissing an Old Stone

 Kissing the Blarney stone, a tradition for more than two centuries, is among the most famous legends in Ireland.
+We decided to give the old saliva-covered stone a smooch on our first tour of Ireland.

-According to that legend, anyone who kisses the stone atop Blarney Castle gains the gift of eloquence.
+According to the legend, anyone who kisses the stone atop Blarney Castle gains the gift of eloquence.
 People still line up to kiss the stone today -- sometimes waiting on steep castle steps for as much as three hours.

 But kissing the Blarney Stone -- or pretending to kiss it for some people -- is only one reason to visit this major historical attraction in County Cork.